haris-sujethan/Full-Stack-E-commerce-Website/README.md

 # Full Stack E-commerce-Website

+This project is an amazon-clone, with a dedicated login page, home screen, checkout page, and payment page.

 ![](images/LoginPage.PNG)

 This is the login/register page.
 Where an existing user can sign in, and a new user can register